AASHISHAG/asr-german/README.md

    ```

 	The above steps are enough to train the model with new data.
-If necessary the other stages of the speech recognition can also be modelled.
+If necessary the other stages of the speech recognition can also be modelled under following:

 	- [Phoneme](recipe_v2/run.sh#L80)